yonas-fsaha/qr-code-component-main/README.md

 The template provides a guide for what to add.
 A custom `README` will help you explain your project and reflect on your learnings.

-Once you've added your information to the template, delete this file and rename the `README-template.md`

-**Have fun building!** 🚀
+Once you've added your information to the template, **Have fun building!** 🚀